 For this reason, it’s important to avoid maxing out your account.

-- How often you pay.
-The next important part of a credit rating is how dependable you are with your monthly payments.
+- How often you pay: The next important part of a credit rating is how dependable you are with your monthly payments.
 To maintain a good credit rating, it’s important to pay your bills on time and in full whenever possible.

 It’s unlikely a payment that’s only a few days late will show up on your credit score since most credit companies do allow some grace period.
 But a bill that’s 30 days overdue will likely be reported with a negative effect on your credit rating.

-- Your mix of credit.
-The type of credit that’s available to you (credit cards, loans, etc.) also plays a part in your credit rating.
+- Your mix of credit: The type of credit that’s available to you (credit cards, loans, etc.) also plays a part in your credit rating.
 Having just one line of credit is seen as less favorable than having a mix of accounts.

 For this reason, it’s important to be strategic about when you apply for a credit card or other line of credit and to not apply for too many all at once.
 And remember, any temporary blemish on your credit history on account of a credit application will eventually disappear.

 And there you have it.
-Not only do you have three of the very best credit cards for people with bad or poor credit, but we have also laid the groundwork to successfully build or repair damaged or poor credit, with some tips and pointers for those just beginning to build their credit score.
+Not only do you have three of the very best credit cards for people with bad or poor credit, but I have also laid the groundwork to successfully build or repair damaged or poor credit, with some tips and pointers for those just beginning to build their credit score.

 What’s important to know is that even if you have some issues with your credit history, or if you have a thin credit record so far in life, it can be overwhelming.
 But don’t despair!
-With the responsible use of any one of the cards we’ve reviewed, you’ll be well on your way to building a stronger credit report, and a better financial future.
+With the responsible use of any one of the cards I’ve reviewed, you’ll be well on your way to building a stronger credit report, and a better financial future.